MySpeedPuzzling/.github/profile/README.md

 # Hi all to all curious Puzzlers and/or Developers!

-For now, there is nothing much to see.
-You will find here all the progress we are making on our speed-puzzling visionary mission!
+You can find here all the progress we are making with our speed-puzzling visionary mission!

+We are trying to share everything regards speedpuzzling.cz app.